Lindamust/Lindamust/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a hardworking highschool student with an inate interest in programming and computers Some project ideas I have so far:
+I'm a hardworking highschool student with an inate interest in programming and computers \n Some project ideas I have so far:
   - 2D Physics engine (idk how, but ill make it)
   - Platformer game using the engine